 - LIT Director £4000

-Staff returning for their second year will receive a £500 bonus, and staff returning for their third year or beyond will receive £750.
+Staff returning for another year will receive a £500 bonus.
 However, this will come with extra responsibilities.

 We know how important it is to recharge and take care of yourself.
 We work hard to give staff as much time off as our programming will allow.
 Camp Cooper is run on two-week session schedules and staff get 2 full days off during each 2-week session (usually 2 days in a row).
 Staff also get a day off at the end of each 2-week session.
 We will try to accommodate as many time-off requests as possible and we always accommodate special time-off requests such as for weddings and graduations.

 Staff also get an assigned work schedule of approximately 10 hours per day.
 When you are not working, this is your own time to do as you please - to chill, exercise, make phone calls home or explore the local area, whether that be a beach walk at Edinburgh or exploring the vast woodlands in Crieff.